docker-rpm-builder/docker-rpm-builder/README.md

 See also [FPM within Docker](https://github.com/alanfranz/fpm-within-docker) - an alternative way of building RPMs and DEBs that could make things even easier for you.

-## Preamble
+## For whom is this software designed?

-While other deployment systems are at rage today, software delivery via RPM is still pretty widespread; its integration with the distributions' own tools makes it a good choice in many environments.
+If you already know a bit about RPM packaging, and you're quite confident reading or writing a specfile, either because you need to (e.g. you've got a package that needs very fine tuning) or because you must (e.g. you need your package to work in existing distributions' workflows where a .src.rpm and a specfile are required).

-But RPM building can be painful, especially when native code is involved; building through [rpmbuild](http://www.rpm.org/max-rpm-snapshot/ch-rpm-b-command.html) requires the proper dependencies to be setup on the very same distribution that should be targeted, and making sure that the build system is "clean" - i.e. that no hidden dependency exists, is complex.
+If you just need to package your software in an RPM and don't care too much about conventions, fine tuning, ecc, take a look at [FPM within Docker](https://github.com/alanfranz/fpm-within-docker).
+It'll make your life easier without much fuss.

-More often than not RPM building from scratch is an iterative and frustrating process, requiring a lot of time to succeed.
+## Why?

-Tools have been created to ensure build isolation and repeatability; [mock](https://fedoraproject.org/wiki/Projects/Mock) seems to be the most used, but it comes with its own set of problems - it's slow, since it relies on chroots that get created and untarred every time; it's hard to debug when problems happen and why, since there's a lot of code being employed at all time, and seeing what's happening "inside the build" requires manually re-executing a lot commands.
+If you think using plain [rpmbuild](http://www.rpm.org/max-rpm-snapshot/ch-rpm-b-command.html) is painful because it requires you to setup a server/vm with the same OS as the build target and then transfer your development code, and you don't like [mock](https://fedoraproject.org/wiki/Projects/Mock) because a) it's a complex piece of software that makes debugging failed builds a bit hard,

-And, last but not least, mock doesn't reliably work on non-RPM based distribution, making it difficult to create the initial RPM on the developer's machine if an RPM-based distro is not employed.
+b) sometimes produces errors which are not so easy to understand without digging into its source code, and c) is very hard to run on non-RHEL/Centos/Fedora host distros, then you're in the right place.

-RPM by itself is not very suited to a continuous integration environment, requiring a .src.rpm to be created before the binary RPM can be generated; this is often unnecessary in today's environments where the source tracking occurs on VCS systems, and again, slows the whole process down.
+Basically, docker-rpm-builder is an ecosystem comprising a way to run rpmbuild inside docker-based containers.
+Both the tool and a basic set of target build images is included.

 ## Key features

-**docker-rpm-builder** works on any host distributions that supports [docker](https://www.docker.com/), and is currently tested to build 64 bit Centos 5, 6 and 7 RPM packages, as well as Fedora 20, 21, 22, and rawhide.
+* Works on any host distribution that supports docker.

-It's designed to be a very **small and hackable wrapper** to help in rpm building, and lets you build binary RPMs on the fly, **without generating an intermediate source rpm** - which is required by tools like *mock* and it's a bit of an unnecessary byproduct nowadays, since most source tracking is done in a revision control system.
-Docker capabilities are leveraged to make the build **fast**; copy is limited, and bind-mount between host and container is privileged whenever it's possible.
+* It's very small and hackable.
+Take a look at the source code: making modifications is trivial.

-It leverages the standard RPM creation system - it's **not** a different build system like [fpm](https://github.com/jordansissel/fpm), which has its own options and wraps different distributions' build tools.
+* Can build straight from the source directory **without an intermediate .src.rpm**

-It **improves** the standard RPM creation system by letting builds happen straight from a source directory - and by **adding a templating layer** over the .spec files which lets variables to be easily injected - this is especially useful in a continuous integration environment, where a build number and/or a reference VCS commit can be integrated.
+* It supports a basic templating system for specfiles, which is especially useful in CI contexts.

-It's highly **debuggable** - with the proper option set, whenever a build failure occurs, an interactive shell is spawned in the very context of the build.
+* It lets you spawn an interactive shell if the build fails, **in the very place where it fails**

-It's **fast** (benchmarks are going to happen soon, I'm trying to perform some reproducible tests right now and I plan to add them to the repo) - by leveraging Docker capabilities there's very little copy happening between builds; such minimal IO speeds things up.
-But the real performance improvement comes from the ease of use from any host system, from the interactive shell spawning and from the great hackability to suit your build needs.
+* If you use a precise build image and hold all build dependencies within, your builds will be highly reproducible.

-The root filesystem is *fully writable* - this is very handy if you've got an application that in some way hardcodes paths when installed, and you get errors because paths like "/tmp/buildroot-something" found in files.
-Just install it in the place it's meant to be installed and move it to ```${RPM_BUILD_ROOT}``` afterwards.
+* Cache build dependencies; don't re-download unless your spec changes.

-Builds done in such fashion are **highly reproducible** - if your build image already contains all the build dependencies, and you disable docker network, the same build input will always yield the same output.
-This does not mean that files would be 100% identical, there may be build-time changes depending e.g. on current time - but no external influence is possible (assuming that you're always using the same host kernel).
+* The root filesystem is fully writable, letting you install to the 'real' target directory and moving to $RPM_BUILD_ROOT at the end of the build - that's very useful for compiled software that doesn't support PREFIX and after-install relocation properly.
+Such writes are not persisted within the build image,

 ## Limitations

 * Currently limited to x86_64 for both host and target.
 That's a docker limitation which is unlikely to go away soon.
-32 bit images for Docker do exist, but they're considered unsupported by this tool.
+32 bit container images for Docker do exist, but they're considered unsupported by this tool.

 ## Required knowledge